 Day 11: Muktinath to Jomsom (2,720m/5-6 hrs)

-Early in the morning enjoy the magnificent view of Dhaulagiri from Muktinath.
+Early in the morning, enjoy the magnificent view of Dhaulagiri from Muktinath.
 Visit the Muktinath temple, one of the most important pilgrimage sites for Hindus and Buddhists.
-Holy water flows from the 108 carved spouts surrounding the Vishnu temple where the devotees take a bath to cleanse themselves.
+Holy water flows from the 108 carved spouts surrounding the Vishnu temple, where the devotees take a bath to cleanse themselves.
 Muktinath is also home to many ethnic Tibetans and holy Buddhists, who come here for the temple in which fire miraculously burns in a stream of water inside the temple.
-After exploring around Muktinath descend to Jomsom which will take about 3 to 4 hours.
+After exploring around, we shall descend to Jomsom, which will take about 3 to 4 hours.
 Overnight in Jomsom.

 Day 12: Fly to Pokhara

 Day 13: Drive to Kathmandu

 After breakfast, we shall retrace our drive to Kathmandu.
 Upon arrival in Kathmandu, transfer to the hotel.
 The rest of the evening is free to rest and relax.
 Overnight in Kathmandu.

 Day 14: Departure

 Transfer to the airport for your final departure with everlasting memories.